heroku/instruments/README.md

 Instruments support two types of instruments: Discrete instruments return a single value, and Sample instruments a sorted array of values.

-Theses base instruments are available:
+These base instruments are available:

 - Rate: tracks the rate of values per seconds.
 - Reservoir: randomly samples values.